concentricsky/edplan-standard/Readme.md

 to use a ruby environment manager like [RVM](https://rvm.io) or [rbenv](http://rbenv.org/).

+Optionally use gulp and browserify to run an auto-reloading dev server with the below instructions.
+Otherwise, just run `jekyll serve` to use Jekyll's default auto-rebuilding server.

 * Clone the repository to your file system
 * Install dependencies: `bundle install` and `npm install`
 * Run auto-reloading development server: `npm run start`